-Everyone, no matter how far from the heart, receives their share of life blood, its only fair.
-It is only necessary to neglect any far flung citizen to begin an infection that might afflict the body entire.
+Everyone, no matter how far from the heart, receives their share of life blood, it's only fair.
+It is only necessary to neglect any far-flung citizen to begin an infection that might afflict the body entire.

-Now, to table a thought; what or how would a disease appear to be in this exercise of scale.
+Now, to table a thought: what or how would a disease appear to be in this exercise of scale.

 How would you greet a common cold if it got on at the next stop.

-What if the expressway was reduced to one lane due to busted heeps, abandoned on the shoulders making the artery impassable.
+What if the expressway was reduced to one lane due to busted heeps, abandoned on the shoulders, making the artery impassable.
 Familiar?
 What outcome?

 But what do we fear the most?
 What do we dread?
 Who is the wolf that knocks at the door?
 Who is the beast that may rise in the night?

 Cancer.
 Big C. The Beast.
 A tumor and lingering Death.
-Sometimes the cures worse than the problem.
+Sometimes the cures are worse than the problem.
 Sometimes for some of us, or those we love, this is how we die.